barr-israel/barrcodes/content/posts/1brc_part1/index.md

 ## Better Compilation Parameters - 89 Seconds

-Most of the times I am trying to optimize some Rust code, I use the following Cargo profiles to maximize performance and gather performance metrics:
+Most of the time I am trying to optimize some Rust code, I use the following Cargo profiles to maximize performance and gather performance metrics:
 ```Cargo
 [profile.max]
 inherits = "release"